Editor's Note: This post was originally posted in April 2018 and has been updated with additional content in May 2022.

 There is a pretty high likelihood that you answered lead generation, and yes, lead generation is extremely important.
 But what about the clients you already have?

 I get it.
 It’s so easy to fixate on capturing new business.
 After all, most marketing budgets and resources are spent moving leads through the funnel.
-But as enticing as new sales are, they shouldn’t distract us from working to keep existing customers as well.
+But as enticing as recent sales are, they shouldn’t distract us from working to keep existing customers as well.
 Boosting customer retention by just 5% can actually increase your revenue by 25% to 95%.

 But retaining clients is easier said than done.
 Whether you have a small shop with limited resources or if you’re part of a big operation with lots of customers, it can be tough to set a post-sale strategy in place.